 • The aim of Writers' Groups is to devote time to writing and to make progress with your writing project.
 So it can help to prepare by spending some time reading e.g. review the sections of your own writing that you intend to work on and review any literature you would like to refer to.

-• Many research students find it helpful to use writing as a way of developing their thinking and communicating their ideas from the start of their project and attending a writers' group can help with this.
+• Many students find it helpful to use writing as a way of developing their thinking and communicating their ideas from the start of their programme and attending a writers' group can help with this.